-Friends of the Sentinels / Sentinels Reserve
+Allies of the Sentinels

 The first is a non-existing group comprised of individual characters and heroes who are associated with our group, in their orbit more or less, yet whom cannot or choose not to officially join one of the existing teams.
 A classic comics example might be how Spider-man and Daredevil floated around the Fantastic Four and Avengers teams without officially joining for many years both in comics and real time, mostly due to those two characters personal decisions to focus on their own geographical areas.
 This is also an excellent home to civilian contact characters, those who may possess the desire to help out, yet no real power to be heroes, instead empowering others when able through information dissemination.

 Characters who are still around occasionally and have history on or with the teams, but aren’t able or willing to be full time anymore [due to player choice, character situation such as injury, etc.] would also make excellent Allies.
 Another example might be Rowan who founded the Homeroom Alpha Program and headmasters Homeroom Alpha, as she is easily in her seventies now and does not possess any sort of retarded aging ability, she’s frankly retired as a heroine, yet would come out of retirement in truly dire circumstances.